teslo777/vscode-docs/blogs-external/2017/Eclipse-Newsletter/blog.md

 In spring 2016, we started to discuss the language server protocol with teams from RedHat and CodeEnvy, which resulted in a common [announcement](https://code.visualstudio.com/blogs/2016/06/27/common-language-protocol) of the collaboration.
 In preparation for this, we moved the specification of the protocol to a public [GitHub repository](https://github.com/Microsoft/language-server-protocol).
 Along with the language server protocol, we also made the language servers for JSON, HTML, CSS/LESS/SASS used by VS Code available as Open Source.

-To deepen the collaboration, Microsoft hosted a Hackathon at its Zurich lab in July 2016.
+To deepen the collaboration, Microsoft hosted a Hackathon at its Zurich development center in July 2016.
 The goal was to collaborate on a Java language server that can be used in EclipseChe, Orion and VS Code.
 We made great progress during this week and it was good to see our old friends from IBM again.

 ![Java language server hackathon](java-server-hackathon.png)